Landfill Australia 🗑️ – What You Need To Know About Australian Waste

 There will be an update on our National Waste Policy that aims to recycle or recover generated waste by a minimum of 80 per cent.

-Practices such as implementation of a strong leadership from the government and business, substantial funding, and comprehensive national education programs will surely be vital in the upcoming years to ensure the successful execution of the waste policy.
+Practices such as the implementation of strong leadership from the government and business, substantial funding, and comprehensive national education programs will surely be vital in the upcoming years to ensure the successful execution of the waste policy.

 Landfill in Australia can be successfully reduced if ample efforts are made by both the government and the people.